Has COVID changed Fridays for Future? | DW | 18.03.2021

 "It's a very different world because of the coronavirus pandemic and the manifestation of climate activism has certainly evolved — necessarily so because of the lack of opportunities for in-person interaction," he said.

 Christiansson agrees.
-Stuck at home in the Netherlands under lockdown, Christiansson helped produce some webinars for the FFF YouTube channel and began chatting with other activists his age abroad.
+Stuck at home in the Netherlands under lockdown, he has helped produce webinars for the FFF YouTube channel and started chatting with other young activists abroad.

 "We've talked a lot more internationally than we did before, when everyone was focused on their own strikes and their national politics," he said.
 "Since we were communicating with everyone online already, it was easy to get connections with people in other countries as well."